taneshadeshaw/notes/README.md

 # 2023-12-29
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems are prone to bugs and difficult to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember that code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization.
 And finally, embrace the power of modularity and reuse; well-designed APIs and reusable components can greatly enhance the efficiency and reliability of your software."

+# 2023-12-30
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Use tools like task managers, calendars, or lists to keep track of your tasks for the week or day.
+These tools can help ensure that you don't forget anything and that your workload remains organized and manageable.
+Finally, don’t be afraid to ask for help or advice from others in the industry.
+There is always someone willing to share their knowledge and experience, which can be invaluable in helping you grow as a programmer.